Table of contents

 8. Create a new EC2 snapshot of the instance.

-9. Go to AWS Cloudshell.
-Select Actions > Files > Upload file and then select the binary file.
+9. Go to AWS Cloudshell, select Actions > Files > Upload file, and then select the binary file.

 10. Create a new AMI with the snapshot ID and the .bin file that you uploaded.

-For example, you could enter the command:
+For example, enter the following command:

 aws ec2 register-image --name LIFT-UBUNTU20SecureBootX64 --uefi-data $(cat YOUR_BINARY_SIGNING_CHAIN.bin) --block-device-mappings "DeviceName=/dev/sda1,Ebs= {SnapshotId={{YOUR-SNAPSHOT-ID}},DeleteOnTermination=true}" --architecture x86_64 --root-device-name /dev/sda1 --virtualization-type hvm --boot-mode uefi